Ronitkumar14/LAB-02-24K-2550/README.md

 # INTRODUCTION
-> My name is Ronit Kumar
+> My name is Ronit Kumar.
 > i completed my HSC from BISE-sukkur.
-> i am in the  Department of cyebrsecurity.
+> i am in the  Department of Data science.
->  here i made an assignment of pseudocodes and Algorithms
+>  here i made an assignment of pseudocodes and Algorithms.
 >  I made an account in github platform. and i have an cretaed an repo and uploaded the assignment.